luisbaldissera/ds-works/integrate/README.md

 user@host2:...$ integ slave -m 'host0'
 ```

-If `-m` option is not specified, `localhost` is used instead.
+If `-m` option is not specified, `localhost` is used.

-By default, master listens on port `8989`, it can be changed using `-p` option.
+By default, master listens on port 8989, it can be changed using `-p` option.

+The discretization interval for the integration calculus can be set using `-s` option, and it is assgined by default to 0.0001

 See `integ --help`.